The following are web sites and recommended resources to help you if you are single yet preparing to marry someone someday.

 • Is This The One?: Insightful Dates for Finding the Love of Your Life is written by Steve Arterburn.
 It is published by Zondervan.
 In this book, Steve Arterburn maintains that the key to a long-term relationship is making sure you’re taking the plunge with the right person.
 He focuses attention on the beginning of relationships.
 This is before the commitment, before the emotional investment, before the children.
 He prescribes three sets of ten carefully devised dates designed to help couples reveal their true colors.
 This will clarify whether or not they are a compatible match.
 It’s a must read for engaged or dating couples, happy singles, concerned parents, and anyone who wants to make better decisions about who to marry and who to leave behind.

 • 101 Questions to Ask Before You Get Engaged is written by Dr Norman Wright.
 It is published by Harvest House.
 In this book, couples counselor Norm Wright steers potential brides and grooms through a series of soul–searching questions.
 He helps them to discern if they’ve really met ‘the One.’
-Couples will be much more confident about whether or not to pursue marriage after completing these in depth questions.
-Norm also addresses the delicate subject of calling off the wedding if readers discover that a potential mate isn’t actually meant to be a life partner.”
+Couples will be much more confident about whether or not to pursue marriage after completing these questions.
+Norm also addresses “the delicate subject of calling off the wedding if readers discover that a potential mate isn’t actually meant to be a life partner.”